ChristinaLK/large-scale-chtc/_episodes/04-scheduler-basics.md

 teaching: 15
 exercises: 0
 questions:
+- "How is a large-scale compute system organized?"
-- "What have I logged into?"
+- "What is a job?"
 objectives:
 - "Draw a diagram of the compute system that you're using."
 - "Describe the role of a batch scheduler."